No products in the cart

-Mitochondria are the cell’s powerhouse and play complex roles in energy production, cellular signaling, and metabolism.
-Earlier, the mitochondria’s function, maintenance, and biogenesis were assumed to be controlled by the Nucleus.
-However, newer studies have demonstrated that few mitochondria possess a genomic sequence, which can be translated into some proteins, and may affect the Nucleus’s genomic expression.
+Mitochondria are considered to play complex roles in energy production, cellular signaling, and metabolism, serving as the cell’s powerhouse.
+Earlier assumptions about the control of mitochondria’s function, maintenance, and biogenesis by the nucleus may be reconsidered in light of newer studies suggesting that some mitochondria possess a genomic sequence, translating into proteins that may affect the genomic expression of the nucleus.

-Research on the genomic sequence of mitochondria has shown that the rRNA possesses Open Reading Frames (ORFs), which can be transcribed and eventually translated into small peptides, including biological activity.
-These peptides comprise Humanin (HN), Small Humanin-Like Peptides 1-6 (SHLPs), and Mitochondrial ORF-encoded peptide (MOTS-c).
-These peptides bind to specific receptors in and out of the cells and exert various biological effects.
+Research on the genomic sequence of mitochondria suggests that the rRNA possesses Open Reading Frames (ORFs), transcribing into small peptides, including Humanin (HN), Small Humanin-Like Peptides 1-6 (SHLPs), and Mitochondrial ORF-encoded peptide (MOTS-c).
+These peptides appear to bind to specific receptors in and out of the cells, exerting various speculated biological effects.

-Studies have postulated that the detectable concentration of Humanin in skeletal muscles, hypothalamus, and cortex declines progressively with advancing age in mice.
-Therefore, Humanin can be considered a biomarker of age.
-Humanin has many biological functions that include cytoprotective and metabolic roles.
-The cytoprotective roles include protection against oxidative stress and injury, anti-inflammatory responses, neuroprotection, and cardioprotection.
-The metabolic protection roles involve metabolic hemostasis, ATP production, reduction in visceral fat, and glucose-stimulated insulin secretion.
+The detectable concentration of Humanin in the skeletal muscles, hypothalamus, and cortex of murine models declined progressively with advancing age.
+Humanin may potentially be a subsequent biomarker of age.
+Humanin is suggested to have diverse biological functions, including cytoprotective and metabolic roles.
+Cytoprotective roles may involve protection against oxidative stress and injury, anti-inflammatory responses, neuroprotection, and cardioprotection.
+Metabolic protection roles may involve metabolic hemostasis, ATP production, reduction in visceral fat, and glucose-stimulated insulin secretion.

-Myocardial fibrosis can appear either as an age-related physiological change or due to various pathological phenomena such as Myocardial Infarction and ischemic reperfusion injury.
-This contributes to cardiac dysfunction.
-It affects both systolic and diastolic function and eventually progresses to heart failure.
-The number of fibroblast cells present in cardiac tissue directly correlates with the age of the heart tissue.
-While considering its ratio to the cardiac striated cells present, this factor shows the extent of age-related degenerative change in the heart.
-These fibroblasts lead to the secretion of extracellular matrix proteins such as collagen type 1 that favors fibrosis.
+Myocardial fibrosis may appear either as an age-related physiological change or due to various pathological phenomena such as Myocardial Infarction and ischemic reperfusion injury, contributing to cardiac dysfunction.
+It is speculated to affect both systolic and diastolic function and eventually progress to heart failure.
+The number of fibroblast cells present in cardiac tissue may directly correlate with the age of the heart tissue.
+Considering its ratio to the cardiac striated cells present may indicate the extent of age-related degenerative change in the heart.
+These fibroblasts may lead to the secretion of extracellular matrix proteins such as collagen type 1 that favors fibrosis.

 Humanin – Mechanism of Action

-Another mechanism associated with age-related cardiac tissue deterioration involves the damage caused by Reactive Oxidative Species (ROS).
-Excessive Reactive Oxidative Species cause deterioration of the Antioxidant Defense System by depolarizing the mitochondrial membrane.
-It leads to ATP (Adenosine Triphosphate) hydrolysis and causes swelling of the mitochondria.
-This causes the rupture of the outer membrane of mitochondria and, eventually, the release of pro-apoptotic proteins in the cytosol.
-Humanin peptide induces enzymes and various small non-enzymatic molecules that lead to an overall reduction of the oxidative stress caused by Reactive Oxygen Species (ROS).
+Another speculated mechanism associated with age-related cardiac tissue deterioration involves the damage caused by Reactive Oxidative Species (ROS).
+Excessive Reactive Oxidative Species may cause the deterioration of the Antioxidant Defense System by depolarizing the mitochondrial membrane.
+This could lead to ATP (Adenosine Triphosphate) hydrolysis and the speculated swelling of the mitochondria.
+This might cause the rupture of the outer membrane of mitochondria and, eventually, the release of pro-apoptotic proteins in the cytosol.
+The Humanin peptide may induce enzymes and various small non-enzymatic molecules that lead to an overall reduction of the oxidative stress caused by Reactive Oxygen Species (ROS).

-A study on aged rats has postulated that chronic administration of exogenous humanin ameliorates myocardial fibrosis and apoptosis.
-This study indicated an increase in the ratio of cardiac fibers to fibroblasts.
-It was measured in the percentage of each cell present in a random field chosen after immunofluorescence staining of the cardiac tissue.
-Picrosirius red staining of the cardiac tissue demonstrated a decrease in the collagen content of the heart tissue, a marker of tissue age.
-Long-term supplementation with humanin has proven to reduce fibroblast proliferation and downregulate the expression of Fibroblast Growth Factor-2 (FGF-2), Matrix Metalloproteinase-2 (MMP-2), and Transforming Growth Factor-beta 1 (TGF-beta 1).
-It has also been shown to suppress pro-apoptotic factors in the cardiac tissue.
+A study on aged rats propose that chronic exposure to exogenous Humanin may ameliorate myocardial fibrosis and apoptosis.
+This study indicate an increase in the ratio of cardiac fibers to fibroblasts, measured in the percentage of each cell present in a random field chosen after immunofluorescence staining of the cardiac tissue.
+Picrosirius red staining of the cardiac tissue might inducate a decrease in the collagen content of the heart tissue, a marker of tissue age.
+Long-term supplementation of Humanin may reduce fibroblast proliferation and downregulate the expression of Fibroblast Growth Factor-2 (FGF-2), Matrix Metalloproteinase-2 (MMP-2), and Transforming Growth Factor-beta 1 (TGF-beta 1).
+It has also been speculated to suppress pro-apoptotic factors in the cardiac tissue.

 Disclaimer: The products mentioned are not intended for human or animal consumption.
 Research chemicals are intended solely for laboratory experimentation and/or in-vitro testing.
 Bodily introduction of any sort is strictly prohibited by law.
 All purchases are limited to licensed researchers and/or qualified professionals.
 All information shared in this article is for educational purposes only.